Teplitsa/TeploBot/readme.txt

 * webhook support to receive automatic updates from Telegram
 * support for global Telegram commands
-* messages without command proccessed as search requests and results returns to chat as list of links
+* messages without command processed as search requests and results returns to chat as list of links
 * log of messages and responses
 * for developers: customs commands could be defined

 **Limitation**.
-In mean time the plugin supports individual chars only - no support for group chars of inline mode.
+In mean time the plugin supports individual chats only - no support for group chats or inline mode.
 Follow the development progress or send as pull-requests for improvements.

 The plugin developed and supported by [Teplitsa of social technologies](https://te-st.ru/).